Colleen is an attorney in the United States, and a solicitor on the roll in England and Wales

 Shipman, born on January 14, 1946, is believed to have killed more than 250 patients.
 At no point did he acknowledge even the slightest error of judgement.
 Hence, those who have studied his case have been left only with speculation as to his motives.

 It is known that at the age of 17, young Shipman witnessed the inroads of anguish caused by his mother’s lung cancer.
 Her agony was eased into peace by regular administrations of diamorphine.
 Hence, it could be argued Shipman sought to free others from pain due to a terminal illness.
-Still, while most of his victims were elderly women, none of those he overdosed suffered from more than the natural aches and limitations inflicted by aging.
+Still, while most of his victims were elderly women, none of those he overdosed suffered from more than the natural aches and limitations inflicted by ageing.

 Accounts differ as to when the correlation between senior citizens’ appointments with Shipman and their almost immediate deaths began to alert observers.
 One funeral director noticed the growing number of deaths certificates issued by Shipman.
 In addition, a taxi-driver felt impelled to report the increasing number of regular, fairly healthy elderly women passengers who never called the service again, after their drop-off point had been Shipman’s office.

-Then, the daughter of a deceased mother, a patient of Shipman, found herself and family excluded from their inheritance in favor of a will leaving everything to Shipman.
+Then, the daughter of a deceased mother, a patient of Shipman, found herself and family excluded from their inheritance in favour of a will leaving everything to Shipman.
 The will appeared to be a forgery.
 Following a police inquiry and the exhumation and autopsy of the mother’s body, it revealed traces of diamorphine.

 At Shipman’s trial, he was found guilty on January 31, 2000, of murdering 15 of his patients and of forging a will.
 This finding rendered the need for further investigations irrelevant.
 He was sentenced to 15 life sentences.
-Shipman realized his only release from bondage was death.
+Shipman realised his only release from bondage was death.
 Thus, on January 13, 2004, the day before his 58th birthday, he hung himself in his cell at Wakefield prison.

 2. Dr. Max Jacobson (Dr. Feelgood): Addicting the Famous